Otomatorg/hyperliquid-wrapped-2025/src/hyperbeat/Readme.md

 uniqueUsers10.json is all the people that deposited on wVLP uniqueUsers11.json is all the people that deposited on LiquidHype uniqueUsers12.json is all the people that deposited on dnPump

+totalHyperbeatUsers: all the jsons merged in one set.